KyleKing/calcipy/docs/README.md

 - [pyscaffold](https://github.com/pyscaffold/pyscaffold) is a much more mature project that aims for the same goals, but with a slightly different approach and tech stack (tox vs. nox, cookiecutter vs. copier, etc.)
 - [tidypy](https://github.com/jayclassless/tidypy#features) offers similar functionality of bundling and running static checkers, but makes far fewer assumptions about the project itself (and has a really nice progress indicator!)
+- [pytoil](https://github.com/FollowTheProcess/pytoil) is a more general CLI tool for developer automation
 - And many more such as [prospector](https://github.com/PyCQA/prospector), [wemake-python-styleguide](https://github.com/wemake-services/wemake-python-styleguide) / [cjolowicz/cookiecutter-hypermodern-python](https://github.com/cjolowicz/cookiecutter-hypermodern-python), etc.

 ## Calcipy CLI